 The length of the drive was nothing, considering the 2000 miles I’d driven earlier in the month.

 As I drove, I thought about the other times when I had been a passenger with family or friends on trips to Lake Tahoe.
 It’s a very different experience when you are alone.
 The conversations I didn’t have to have, I didn’t have to worry about my music choices or consider how having all the windows down affected anyone else.
-My pictures and video can’t really come close to how it actually feels out there amongst the trees, mountains, and fresh air, but here is the video.
+My pictures and video can’t really come close to how it actually feels out there amongst the trees, mountains, and fresh air, but here is the YouTube video.

 Let me start by saying that along CA-88, I did not see a posted speed limit anywhere, only recommended speeds.
 So for about an hour, give or take, I was stuck behind a black Ford E-series van, which was going about 40 mph.
 I say stuck because, for whatever reason, California decided to ONLY create passing lanes on uphill stretches of road.